Everyone you meet has the potential to help you discover information, resources and connections to your first – or next – opportunity!

 - Your education and work highlights

-- Your current situation and what you are looking for (the purpose of the conversation)
+- Your current situation and what you are seeking (the purpose of the conversation)

 Breaking Down the 90 Seconds